odeladetunji/slackbotserver/README.md

 supplied by me, slack sends a post request to this api whenever a user uses an interactive component. i supplied slack a personal url (odeladetest).
-This means that running this application locally will note work for the interactive component of slack.
+This means that running this application locally will note work for the interactive component o f slack.
 However everything has been deployed to digital oceans server by me.

 # Initialization Locally